aaronvansanten/ComputerSystemsM5/Assignments/Intro to OS/Aaron/Week1: Introduction.md

 - A connection to an ethernet cable
 - An SD reader
 ## Assignment 3: *Install a Linux environment on your Laptop computer as well*
 My main laptop is running MacOS.
-This means that only homebrew needed to be installed.
+This mean˚s that only homebrew needed to be installed.
 This was done by the command:
 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```